Tales of Thunder1 of 12

 It’s safe to call this one a modern classic.

 Jason Aaron is a man who was truly born to write Thor, and his first arc is appropriately ambitious, pitting three different versions of Thor (from three different time periods) against the terrifying Goor the God Butcher.
-By showing us the once, current and future versions of Thor, Aaron is able to examine the character from many different angles, something that’s not always easy to do in a medium where characters are never allowed to change.
+By showing us the once, current and future versions of Thor, Aaron is able to examine the character from many different angles, something that’s not always easy to do in a medium in which change is often just an 'illusion.'

-But thankfully, it’s not all character psychology as Aaron throws in sequence and fight scenes (expertly drawn by Esad Ribic) that will inspire metal bands for years to come.
-This run is a perfect distillation of the stories that came before turned up to eleven and blowing out the speakers
+But thankfully, it’s not all character psychology as Aaron throws in action sequences and fight scenes (expertly drawn by Esad Ribic) that will inspire metal bands for years to come.
+This run is a perfect distillation of the stories that came before turned up to eleven.

 Thor: The Mighty Avenger3 of 12